ISU-MolPhyl/EEOB563/index.md

 ## Course Schedule

-The topics covered in this course can all be found here: [Spring 2018 Schedule](https://sites.google.com/site/eeob563/schedule2018).
+The topics covered in this course can all be found here: [Spring 2019 Schedule](https://docs.google.com/spreadsheets/d/1okuP20eZHE3TKdtxlqVbEp3xEcYB6wGZh_O1muiiXb0/edit?usp=sharing).
-Be sure to check the schedule for updates.
+Be sure to check the schedule on the left for updates, notes, and announcements.

 ## Syllabus